heidi-holappa/volunteer-management-application/README.md

  - As an admin you can create accounts for roles 'volunteer' and 'coordinator'
  - As an admin you can view created volunteers and view detailed information from a selected volunteer.
 Note: Editing volunteer information does not yet work.
  - With an account with role 'volunteer' you can login into the volunteer view and post messages.
  - As an admin you can view messages posted by volunteers.
 You can search messages based on content.
+Note: Search function needs further development.
  - Messages can be replied by coordinators and admins
  - Userlist shows how many tasks each volunteer user has carried out
  - Different pages have been initially authorized (only authorized users can view selected pages).
 Authorization needs to be improved.